Viscosity and dissipative hydrodynamics from effective field theory: Hydrodynamics with dissipation

-and can be identified as the {\it stress-energy tensor} of the fluid described by our CTP construction.
+A further requirement for a genuine identification of $T^{\mu\nu}$ with the hydrodynamic stress-energy tensor of the fluid described by our CTP construction, is that $T^{\mu\nu}$ needs to be symmetric.
+We can show that to the order of $\ell$ we are working at, a symmetrised $T^{(\mu i)}$ obeys

+The symmetrisation of $T^{\mu 0}$ does not work in the same way.
+However, in the non-relativistic limit, only zeroth-order, ideal hydrodynamic terms of the $T^{\mu 0}$ components contribute to the continuity equation \eqref{NSeq1}.
+Thus, for a non-relativistic, near-equilibirum Navier-Stokes fluid, we can identify the symmetrised version of our tensor $T^{\mu\nu}$ with the phenomenological stress-energy tensor,

+One should be aware that beyond the aesthetic desire to exactly match the phenomenological stress-energy tensor, what is important for the physics are the dynamical equations of motion.
+Those follow from Eq. \eqref{embalance}, which is approximately conserved and does not require $T^{\mu\nu}$ to be symmetric.
+The dynamical equations derived in the near-equilibrium limit of our CTP construction are thus completely equivalent to those derived from phenomenological hydrodynamics with the use of conservation laws.

 The Navier-Stokes equations \eqref{NSeq1} and \eqref{NSeq2} again follow from the near-equilibrium expansion to $\CO(\ell^2)$ at zeroth order, and $\CO(\ell)$ at first order in gradient expansion, followed by a non-relativistic scaling limit $\epsilon_{nr}\to 0$.
-From this expansion, or directly from \eqref{etaconstr}, we find that shear viscosity $\eta$ vanishes while bulk viscosity is non-zero,
+From this expansion, or directly from \eqref{etaconstr}, we find that the shear viscosity $\eta$ vanishes while the bulk viscosity is non-zero,

-Note that the vanishing of shear viscosity may have been caused by volume-preserving diffeomorphisms, under which our fluid is invariant.
+Note that the vanishing of the shear viscosity is most likely caused by the very large symmetry group of volume-preserving diffeomorphisms, under which our fluid is invariant.
 In fact, viscosity in \cite{Endlich:2012vt} resulted from a Lagrangian term that explicitly broke this symmetry.
+Furthermore, the non-dissipative construction of second-order hydrodynamics invariant under $S\text{Diff}\,(\mathbb{R}^{1,3})$ in \cite{Bhattacharya:2012zx} also resulted in a smaller number of independent transport coefficients compared to the phenomenological classification, which is based on the counting of independent tensor structures.

-Because of the near-equilibrium expansion, the hydrodynamic coefficient $\zeta$ becomes an equilibrium $b_0$-dependent constant.
-In terms of the four undetermined coefficient functions in Lagrangian \eqref{LagCTP2},
+Because of the near-equilibrium expansion, the hydrodynamic coefficient $\zeta$ becomes an equilibrium, $b_0$-dependent constant.
+In terms of the four undetermined coefficient functions in the Lagrangian \eqref{LagCTP2},